European Energy Exchange

 European Energy Exchange (EEX) AG is a central European electric power and related commodities exchange located in Leipzig, Germany.
-It develops, operates and connects secure, liquid and transparent markets for energy and related products, including power derivative contracts, emission allowances, agricultural and freight products.
+It develops, operates and connects markets for energy and related products, including power derivative contracts, emission allowances, agricultural and freight products.

 History

 The EEX emerged as a result of a merger between LPX Leipzig Power Exchange and the Frankfurt-based EEX in 2002.
 Deutsche Börse Group's derivatives business unit Eurex acquired the majority share in the EEX in March 2011.

 Ownership and subsidiaries

 EEX AG is majority owned by Deutsche Börse.
 It holds shares in the following companies: